pyne/scipy2012/abstract.rst

 the BSD license while explicitly avoiding any code which may be subject to export control.
 Many nuclear engineering codes are open source in the sense that the source code is distributed to developers who are then free to modify it.
-However, due to the fear of illict use for the development of weapons, these same codes are heavily export controlled and redistribution in any form is against their license.
+However, due to the fear of illicit use for the development of weapons, these same codes are then heavily export controlled and redistribution in any form is against their licenses and is likely illegal.

+Redistribution concerns are not limited to source code.
+Basic nuclear data, while fundamentally un-copywritable under Western jurisprudence, is also often considered sensitive and subject to export control laws.
+Moreover, such data is typically required for all levels of science and engineering tasks.
+To alleviate the data burden of the individual user, PyNE has developed a three-tier strategy.
+If allowed (with written permission) data will be redistributed in binary form (HDF5).
+If open data may not be redistributed, it is automatically gathered from various internet sources.
+Finally, if the user has access to export controlled data, this will also be incorporated automatically into the database for their personal use.

+In spite of the above administrative concerns, PyNE's place in the nuclear ecosystem requires it have a general architecture.
+Large portions of the code base are written in pure C or C++ and are built as Python-independent shared libraries.
+This enables other, compiled nuclear engineering codes to leverage PyNE.
+Hence, the Cython layer has wrappers for C++ standard library containers (maps, sets, lists, etc) which implement the ``collections`` interface of the appropriate type.
+Because of the high degree of factorization in PyNE, these wrappers could easily be reused by other projects.

-This talk will contain an overview of the current capabilites of PyNE, a discussion of the export control issues mentioned above, a related discussion on the redistribution of raw nuclear data, and how the PyNE team has been sucessful in developing highly performant tools to their peers.
+This talk will contain an overview of the current capabilities of PyNE, a discussion of the export control issues, a related discussion on the redistribution of raw nuclear data, and how the PyNE team has been successful in developing highly performant tools for themselves and their peers.

 .. _Python for Nuclear Engineering: http://pyne.github.com/